-Barcelona Scoliosis Physiotherapy School (BSPTS) Schroth-Barcelona Institute (SBI) C1 Refresher Course 2018 dates to be announced soon, please check back **watch for soon to be announced 2018 Course in San Jose, CA
+Barcelona Scoliosis Physiotherapy School (BSPTS) Schroth-Barcelona Institute (SBI) C1 Refresher Course - 2 days March 17 & 18 in San Jose, CA

 The C1 Refresher Course is open to Physical Therapists who have successfully completed C1 within the last 3 years.
 We will also accept PT's who have completed, it the PT feels they need to refresh some of their skills.

 COURSE OVERVIEW 1.
 Introduction: Review of the Pathomechanism of Idiopathic Scoliosis, signs and symptoms, structural changes, postural changes, muscular imbalance.
 2. General description of scoliosis including the following:Cobb angle (upper and lower end vertebrae and apex), Axial rotation, Harmonic shape of curve, Definition of the transition point, Definition of the Central Sacral Line (CSL), Spinal imbalance according to the CSL, Risser sign and Sanders hand stag 3.
 BSPTS Curve Classification 4.
 BSPTS Revised General Principles and the Schroth Specific Principles of Correction 5.Considerations regarding the treatment of non-painful adults 6.
 Various starting positions for beginning exercises: Semi-hanging, supine, prone, side-lying, sitting and standing positions, Core strengthening, Practice sessions 7.
 Treatment consideration for proximal thoracic curves and lumbosacral curves 8.
 Therapists' practice and training of patients

 FOR REGISTRATION INFORMATION CALL 715-295-9820